-Information sessions will be held regarding this program October and December in NYC.
+Information sessions will be held regarding this program in September in NYC.
+If you

-If you have any interest in this program you are strongly encouraged to attend!
-Click here for more information for October or click here for more information for December.
+have any interest in this program you are strongly encouraged to attend!
+Click here for more information.
 Registration is required to attend.

 This option is offered to those already working for or interested in working for the New York City Department of Education (NYCDOE.)

 This is a collaborative cohort between Western Kentucky University, United Federation of Teachers, and NYCDOE.
 The partnership began when The United Federation of Teachers in New York City was searching for a way for the members of the Speech Chapter to earn a Master’s Degree in Communication Disorders without leaving their teaching positions in the city schools.
 The program has expanded to allow those not already working for the NYCDOE but who are committed to doing so into the program.